Senate Agriculture Committee Bill

 WHAT WAS ADJUSTED?

-"This amendment changed the make-up of the Board by replacing the CFAWA seat with ANY PACFA LICENSED SHELTER, replace the association of animal control officers to just an animal control officer, replace the association of pet animal rescue to a representative of a rescue, adding a representative of Eastern CO AND Southern CO since we have one from Western CO, adding a representative from a small, rural county with under 50,000 in population, and removes the NKC board seat.
-The amendment also allows CPOF to be used for TNR without a set percentage and removes the allowance for funds to be used for TNR education.
+“This amendment changed the make-up of the Board by replacing the CFAWA seat with any PACFA licensed shelter; replacing the association of animal control officers with an individual animal control officer; replacing the association of pet animal rescue with a representative of a rescue; adding representatives of Eastern CO and Southern CO (in addition to Western CO); adding a representative from a small, rural county (under 50,000 population); and removing the NKC board seat.
+The amendment also allows CPOF to be used for TNR without a set percentage and removes allowance for funds to be used for TNR education.
 Lastly, the amendment specifies that any CPOF board member must recuse themselves from any vote that could create a conflict of interest.
-Everything else remains the same."
+Everything else remains the same.”

 MaxFund’s commitment to ANIMAL WELFARE